 Andrew joined Watsi on September 5th, 2017.
-Two years ago, Andrew became the 3135th member to automatically support a new Watsi patient every month.
-Since then, 2,453 more people have become monthly donors!
-Andrew's most recent donation traveled 8,500 miles to support Elizabeth, a woman from Kenya, to fund hearing aids.
+Three years ago, Andrew became the 3135th member to automatically support a new Watsi patient every month.
+Since then, 2,865 more people have become monthly donors!
+Andrew's most recent donation traveled 8,500 miles to support Penninah, a manual laborer from Kenya, to fund a thyroidectomy.

 Eight years ago, Elizabeth noticed that her left ear could barely grasp a sound.
 Over the years, the hearing loss has spread to the right ear.
 She received eardrops from a local clinic but that did not help the situation.
 Instead, the condition got worse.
 Elizabeth’s daughter advised that they visit Kijabe hospital where a test was done and hearing aids recommended.
 Elizabeth has a difficult time communicating with her husband with whom she stays with.
 She can also barely use a phone, attend church or gatherings.
 Together, Elizabeth and her husband have twelve children all grown and living off on their own.
 They depend on two of their children who have done well for themselves.
 One of them is employed casually as a clerk and the other one a private school teacher in the village.
 They are not able to raise the funds needed and thus appealing for help.
 “I will appreciate any help accorded towards my treatment,” says Elizabeth.